AdobeDocs/commerce-merchant-services.en/help/payment-services/configure-admin.md

    >[!WARNING]
    >
-   >Your Sandbox Merchant ID and Production Merchant ID are auto-generated and present in their respectable fields when you have finished onboarding for the sandbox and/or production.
+   >Your [!UICONTROL Sandbox Merchant ID] and [!UICONTROL Production Merchant ID] are auto-generated and present in their respectable fields when you have finished onboarding for the sandbox and/or production.
 Do not remove or change these IDs.

 1. Click **[!UICONTROL Save Config]** to save your changes.